-- a. the open character of this important natural landscape will be maintained; - b.
-Development should preserve or enhance the local character of the landscape and not have an unacceptable impact on important views; and - c.
+xiv. the open character of this important natural landscape will be maintained;

+xv.
+Development should preserve or enhance the local character of the landscape and not have an unacceptable impact on important views; and xvi.
 The density of any housing scheme or development should be informed by local circumstances and site constraints, including the required housing mix, and need to protect or enhance the local environment, Areas of Outstanding Natural Beauty, heritage assets, and important landscape, habitat and townscape.

-4.4.1 This policy complements the Vale of White Horse Design Guide by identifying six different character areas in the town and setting specific design parameters for each area.
-Further details of the characteristics of each area are included in the Neighbourhood Plan Local Character Assessment report in the evidence base.
+- 4.4.1 This policy complements the Vale of White Horse Design Guide by identifying six different character areas in the town and setting specific design parameters for each area.
+Further details of the characteristics of each area are included in the Neighbourhood Plan Local Character Assessment report in the evidence base. - 4.4.2 It also refines the Local Plan policy on housing density by indicating the appropriate densities for each character area of the town, based on the existing common densities.
+It is recognised that in the Town Centre Conservation Area some proposals for new housing may not be able to meet the required density standard and accommodate sufficient off street car parking spaces.